Azure/terraform-provider-azapi/README.md

 # Terraform Provider for Azure Resource Manager Rest API

+The AzAPI provider is a very thin layer on top of the Azure ARM REST APIs.
+Use this new provider to authenticate to and manage Azure resources and functionality using the Azure Resource Manager APIs directly.

+This provider compliments the AzureRM provider by enabling the management of Azure resources that are not yet or may never be supported in the AzureRM provider such as private/public preview services and features.

 * [Terraform Website](https://www.terraform.io)
 * [AzApi Provider Documentation](https://registry.terraform.io/providers/Azure/azapi/latest/docs)
 * [AzApi Provider Usage Examples](https://github.com/Azure/terraform-provider-azapi/tree/main/examples)